kallisti5/rivian-service-guide/README.md

 # Known Problems

-## Charging

-As of April 2023, If you have a time-based charging schedule on your level 2 EVSE, the Rivian can refuse to charge when your EVSE activates (the vehicle being locked and trying to provide power might be the fault scenario).
-It's recommended to not use EVSE-based scheduling and use the Rivian's built-in scheduling to resolve this.

 ## Automatic Tonneau Cover

 The automatic Tonneau cover sold on early vehicles *will* jam and fail with dirt + age.